spacemeshos/product/product_plan.md

 - `Spacemesh SDK` - A Javascript npm library for node.js server apps and client-side web apps

 ### Use cases
-1. Add `Spacemesh Coins` or token features your app.
+1. App publisher adds `Spacemesh Coins` features to its app
+2. App publisher adds token-based functionality to its app

 This use case will be implemented using the `Spacemesh SDK` and a 'Spacemesh API Provider' such as the `Spacemesh Browser Extension` for web apps.